ICES High School Study Abroad

 The Pampas, in the center of Argentina, is the largest and best-known area of plains.
 Agricultural and livestock activities are performed in this area, which includes the province of Buenos Aires, the northeast of La Pampa, the south of Córdoba and south of Santa Fe.
 Towards the south, from the Andes to the sea, there appear the sterile and stony plateaus of Patagonia, swept by the wind during most of the year.
 The Atlantic coast, lined with high cliffs, forms massive indentations like the Peninsula Valdés, with its spectacular and unique colonies of sea animals.

 Education in Argentina is democratic, free and secular.
-Most of the secondary schools where the exchange students will study are semipublic or private, with a monthly fee to pay that is not included in the program fee.
+Most of the secondary schools where the exchange students will study are public or semi-private.
+Private school placements are an option for additional program fees.
 In most Argentine schools it is compulsory to wear a uniform.
 Before coming to Argentina, the student will receive information on the characteristics of the school.

 A typical school day in Argentina could look like this: The students get up early in the morning, have breakfast (coffee, milk and toasts with butter), they begin school around 8 – 8.30 am.
 Most students either go to school by bus or bike, and sometimes they are driven by host parents.
 Before starting school in the morning, student participate in the important ritual, “el saludo de la bandera”.